apollomok/opentrade/README.md

 ---

-# Steps to run on Ubuntu 18.04
+# Steps to run on Ubuntu 18.04 or later
 * **Compile**
   * Prepare dev environment.
   ```bash